-Agreement between McMaster University and Hamilton Street Railway (HSR) Buss service TBA.
+All full-time graduate students hold a 12 month, unlimited ride bus pass with the Hamilton Street Railway (HSR).
+The HSR bus pass remains valid from September through August each year.
 More information about this can be found on the Graduate Student Association website.